Core Rules

 Running

 In an Encounter: Run Action moves you at double your Movement Speed.
-Outside: run for minutes = 2 × Endurance Modifier.
+Outside: run for minutes = 2 × Endurance Stat.

 Swimming